bdelacretaz/sling-adaptto-2016/README.md

 Unless you already have such a setup, https://www.docker.com/docker-toolbox is a good way to get started.

-You Docker host needs at least 4G of memory to run this cluster comfortably.
-See the `docker-machine` docs for the relevant options for your machine backend, if applicable.
+This was tested on a Docker host with 16G of memory, if you have less than that you might not be able to start all the services.

 After installing `docker-compose`, you can test it from this folder, as follows: